josephjo7star/labreport-5/lab.md

 if [ -s error.txt ]
 	then
 ```
-instead, it will run the else statement and redirect the Junit output to a file and show us with 'echo'
+instead, it will run the else statement and redirect the Junit output to a file and echo it to us
 ```ruby
 else
 	echo "Compilation success"